-If multiple change occures at the same time on Rejected or Allowed S-NSSAI list(s), one event envelop for each slices status change shall be send by the ME.
+If multiple change occures at the same time on Rejected, Allowed, Partial S-NSSAI list(s), one event envelop for each slices status change shall be send by the ME.

 Response parameters/data: None for this type of ENVELOPE command.